-Prerequisites: CHEM& 100 or high school chemistry and MATH 099 or TECH 099.
+Prerequisites: CHEM& 100 or high school chemistry and MATH 098.

 CHEM& 162 F,W,Sp 5.00 credits General Chem w/Lab II NSL

 Provides the applications portion of the year-long study of chemistry.
 This course examines bonding and molecular theory, intermolecular forces, solids, liquids, and gases, solutions, acids, bases, salts, pH, kinetics, equilibrium, electrochemistry, and an introduction to thermodynamics.
 This is the second in a three-quarter sequence designed for science majors.
 Laboratory is included.